 Management Approach 3.2.1: Increase workforce capacity and tree supply to accelerate implementation:

 Restoring and conserving forests and tree canopy across the watershed requires an extensive network of technical assistance providers to effectively engage private landowners and communities.
 Although volunteers and landowners play a critical role in planting and maintaining trees, private contractors are also essential for implementing restoration and management at scale.
-The Forestry Workgroup will continue to act as a hub for knowledge and expertise sharing to broaden the expertise of the existing workforce across governments, nonprofits, and academia so it can be strategically utilized to meet multiple Bay Program objects.
+The Forestry Workgroup will continue to act as a hub for knowledge and expertise sharing to broaden the expertise of the existing workforce across governments, nonprofits, and academia so it can be strategically utilized to meet the Tree Canopy, Riparian Forest Buffers and Forest Conservation targets.

 Tree supply can also be a limiting factor for implementing effective restoration projects at scale.
 The Forestry Workgroup will seek to advance recommendations from the Addressing Regional Tree Supply Challenges and Opportunities project to support building a more consistent supply of high-quality nursery stock in the watershed.
+This will directly support implementation of the Tree Canopy target but also support efforts to scale up reforestation to support the Riparian Forest Buffers and Forest Conservation planting targets.

 Management Approach 3.2.2: Bolster funding, programs and partnerships:

-Maintaining sustainable sources of funding for restoration and conservation programs is critical for ensuring continued progress and for maintaining a stable workforce that can implement programs and practices on the ground.
+Maintaining sustainable sources of funding is critical for ensuring continued progress on the Tree Canopy, Riparian Forest Buffers and Forest Conservation targets and for maintaining a stable workforce that can implement programs and practices on the ground.
 Collaborative restoration and conservation efforts can help diversify funding streams and ensure projects are being delivered where they will have the greatest impact for the partnership.
-The Forestry Workgroup will work to broaden its engagement with new partners to support effective implementation of the Healthy Forests and Trees outcome, including the forest management and stewardship communities and the forest products industry.
+The Forestry Workgroup will work to broaden its engagement with new partners to support effective implementation of the Healthy Forests and Trees outcome, including the forest management and stewardship communities and the forest products industry to support implementation of the new Forest Conservation target.

 Management Approach 3.2.3: Leverage networks to enhance coordination and restoration impact

-Regional networks can support shared learning and effective communication to accelerate implementation across the landscape.
-The Forestry Workgroup will expand its role as a networks of networks to facilitate communication and strategic, watershed-wide coordination.
-Coordination across federal, state and local leaders to ensure the policy environment supports effective reforestation, forest and tree canopy conservation, and forest management.
+Regional networks can support shared learning and effective communication to increase awareness about the value of forests and increase forest conservation and restoration across the landscape.
+The Forestry Workgroup will expand its role as a network of networks to facilitate communication and strategic, watershed-wide coordination supporting efforts to address the Tree Canopy, Riparian Forest Buffers and Forest Conservation targets.
+These efforts will include engaging workgroups under the Engaged Communities goal team to identify opportunities to meaningfully engage networks of community stewards.

+Coordination across federal, state and local leaders enables a policy environment that supports effective planning of reforestation, forest and tree canopy conservation, and forest management.
+Coordination includes working with other state agencies, including wildlife agencies, to work towards regeneration and a healthy forest understory.
+Improved planning and coordination will help focus forest conservation and restoration efforts in places that will maximize benefits for water quality, habitat and people, including in the headwaters.
 A cross-jurisdictional approach can also enable forest conservation and management at ecologically-meaningful scales.
-The Forestry Workgroup will continue to provide a platform for cross-jurisdictional coordination to support shared learning and the development of effective approaches for addressing challenges across boundaries.
+The Forestry Workgroup will continue to provide a platform for cross-jurisdictional coordination to support shared learning and the development of effective approaches for addressing challenges and maximizing impact across boundaries.

 Management Approach 3.2.4: Address drivers of forest and canopy loss: